Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-vKEZETKhaxw.md

 ### Transcript

-> uh big fan of the big reference from largest i i forgot about that that that was a reference to that but yeah that's definitely in there that is a reference to that that that's like a big smile it's a reference that like i forgot the origin of that reference i just remember the reference because you use it a lot still a little bit more professional could you smile a bit more
+> big fan of the big reference from largest i i forgot about that that that was a reference to that but yeah that's definitely in there that is a reference to that that that's like a big smile it's a reference that like i forgot the origin of that reference i just remember the reference because you use it a lot still a little bit more professional could you smile a bit more